keezpipslab/ofxPinkTrombone/README.md

 # ofxPinkTrombone
-a openframeworks version of Pink Trombone by Neil Thapen using the c++ version of cutelabnyc
+an openframeworks version of Pink Trombone by Neil Thapen using the c++ version of cutelabnyc